vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-Since version 2.6, the maps for showing the locations of photography clubs also show the locations of major photography musea.
-The markers used for both are different.
+Since version 2.6, the maps for showing the locations of photography clubs also show the locations of certain photography musea.
-A museum is not really a photo club: it doesn't have club members who generate image portfolios for their museum.
+A museum is not a photo club: it doesn't have club members who generate image portfolios for their museum.
+Musea are thus shown using a different marker icon than photo clubs.
 Showing musea is basically a small bonus that may interest some users.

 You are welcome to add data on your local or favorite photo musea via a Github PR.
-The file fromat is documented below under Architecture.
+The file format is documented below under [How Data is Loaded / The New Approach](#the-new-approach).

 </details>